jiashuai123/kinect_driver/readme.md

 * Kinect Sener Module
 * NITE

-These files can be download from this git repo.
+These files can be downloaded from this git repo.

 ###Install OpenNI
 ```